 Early morning on Monday, 28th November 2016, people in the Rotorua suburb Ohinemutu next to Lake Rotorua were torn from sleep by a series of loud thuds, followed by a spraying sound.
 Half asleep, some of them managed to witness a rare spectacle.
 Out on the lake a few geyser-like eruptions between 7 m and 30 m (23-98 ft) height took place, probably driven by accumulated steam from rock layers only some metres underneath the bottom.
 Even if such events are rare, they leave no doubt about the system's volcanic nature.

 The Rotorua Volcano erupted for the last time less than 25,000 years ago, while the last major eruption happened around 240,000 years ago.
 When the emptied magma chamber collapsed after the major eruption, a caldera of 22 km (14 mi) in diameter was formed and later mostly occupied by a lake, now called Lake Rotorua.
 Still today many thermal springs and fumaroles on the bottom and the shore discharge into the lake and enrich the water with elemental sulfur, sulfur compounds and other volcanic emissions.
 Besides the hot springs around the lake, the thermal activity becomes also apparent by ancient sinter deposits and a yellowish colouration of the lake water, especially on windy days.
-Two more or less regularly active geysers are known in the area, and a further few springs have shown on-off spouting activity.
+Two more or less regularly active geysers are known in the area, and a further few springs have shown one-time spouting activity.

 Lake Rotorua's shallow Sulphur Bay, located immediately east of downtown Rotorua, is surrounded by extensive, bare areas peppered with hot springs and fumaroles.
 These are called Te Arikiroa (The Sulfur Flat) and are accessible from Rotorua on a hiking trail.
 For safety reasons the trail always keeps a quite large distance to the thermal features, though.